 Sometimes people just need a good prompt.
 That’s why our head of HR always gives teams a suggested activity, such as a personality test, or links them to this handy conversation wheel.

 Also, allowing employees to expense lunch delivery is a much-appreciated perk!

 Work hard and play harder.
 Games are a fun, engaging virtual team-building activity that’ll foster some friendly competition.

 Whether it’s trivia, Pictionary, an escape room, or Jeopardy!, games can be a great break from the workday, as well as a chance to show off your creative side and encourage out-of-the-box thinking.

 Our marketing team recently participated in a virtual escape room where we thwarted an art thief — and made it out just in time!

 3. Show and Tell

-Choose a different team member each week to share about something they love, a place they’ve been, or even about a new project they’re excited to be working on.
+Choose a different team member each week to share something they love, a place they’ve been, a favorite hobby, or even about a new project they’re excited to be working on.

-Show and Tell is a great virtual team building activity because it encourages everyone to get a chance to share and gives teams opportunities to look back at all they’ve accomplished.
+Show and Tell is a great virtual team-building activity because it encourages everyone to share and gives teams opportunities to look back at all they’ve accomplished.

 4. Virtual Break Room